hafizur-rahman/hafizur-rahman.github.io/docs/posts/data-pipeline.md

 ## Analyst
 ### Core Responsibilities
+* Utilize data catalog to discover, understand, and access structured/unstructured datasets
+* Perform exploratory data analysis (EDA) and generate insights from centralized data repository
+* Ensure compliance with data governance policies and access controls during data usage
+* Collaborate with data engineers to refine data requirements and quality for analytics
+* Validate data quality, accuracy, and relevance for analytical use cases
+* Create and maintain reports, dashboards, and visualizations to support business decisions

 Here's a precise, actionable governance and access control strategy for the **Analyst** role, aligned with AWS best practices and designed to enforce security *while enabling productivity*.
 I'll map each responsibility to specific controls:

 ---